salvipeter/magic-keys/README.md

 The API is defined in `magic-keys.h`.
 A simple example bot is in `init_XPL428`, and another variation in `init_W8PRQR`.

+An interactive "bot" (`init_TERM1N`) is also supplied, which uses VT100 code sequences for better terminal output.
+Recommended to use it with logging (see below).

 The bash script `compile.sh` compiles the program with the specified bots:
 ```bash
 $ ./compile.sh W8PRQR XPL428